DaveM86/Top_Trumps/README.md

 I've left the client.js file in there if you want to use it as a starting point.
 Totally open to adding diffrent messaging "types" or changing the structure as you think we need.

+At the moment both the "hand" and "card" values are python lists that contain dictionaries that have been cast to a string to send in the message, if this is a odd structure to work with in react then I'll change it in back end.

 #### Requirements

 The only python requirement is "websockets"..... pip install websockets